Jakkoble/TwitchWhitelist/README.md

 You can use either a second Twitch Account or your own Twitch Account for the `token`.
 You can get your **Bot Chat Token** **[here](https://twitchtokengenerator.com/)**.

 The `channelID` is the ID of your Twitch Account, get it **[here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/)**.

+This Plugin works with a Custom Whitelist, so Vanila Whitelist must be turned off with `whitelist off` in Console.
 </br>
 </br>